Plutonomicon/plutarch-plutus/GUIDE.md

 pif :: Term s PBool -> Term s a -> Term s a -> Term s a
 ```

-This has similar semantics to Haskell&#39;s `if/then/else`.
+This has similar semantics to Haskell's `if/then/else`.
 That is, only the branch for which the predicate holds - is evaluated.

 ```haskell
 pif (pcon PTrue) 1 2